 (a) To pay the reserved rent on the days and in the manner aforesaid.

-(b) To pay to the authorities concerned all charges for gas and / or electricity, water consumed in or upon the demised premises as shown by the separate meter or meters therefore and to pay the rent of such meter or meters AND ALSO in the event of the tenant obtaining a separate supply of water by metered
+(b) To pay to the authorities concerned all charges for gas and / or electricity, water consumed in or upon the demised premises as shown by the separate meter.

-connection to pay all charges for such water as shown by such meter or meters.

 ( c ) To keep the interior of the demised premises in good and tenantable repair and condition (reasonable wear and tear and damage by fire, earthquake, Tempest or other act of God or inevitable accident or by irresistible force always excepted).
 Provided that nothing herein contained shall make the Lessee liable to carry out such repairs as are hereinafter covenanted to be carried out by the Lessor or which the Lessor shall be bound by law to do.

 (d ) Not to make any structural alterations to the walls or floors of the demised premises without the previous consent in writing of the Lessor, which shall not be unreasonably withheld.
-However, this shall not restrict lessee’s right to carry out structural alterations that may be necessary for the purpose of banking activities such as installation of - ACs, ATM Centre, computerization of the Branch.
+However, this shall not restrict lessee’s right to carry out structural alterations that may be necessary for the purpose of banking activities such as installation of counters, cabins, work stations, e-gallery, ACs, ATM Centre, computerization of the Branch etc.

-(e) To use the demised premises for the purpose of a branch office to carry on business of banking in all its forms including a Safe Deposit vault and for the purpose of the residence of the Manager, officer/s or any other employee/s of the Bank.
+(e) To use the demised premises for the purpose of a branch office to carry on business of banking in all its forms including a Safe Deposit vault, strong room and for the purpose of the residence of the Manager, officer/s or any other employee/s of the Bank.

 (f) To deliver up the demised premises at the end of or other sooner determination of the tenancy together with all the Lessor’s fittings and fixtures in such tenantable repair order and condition as is consistent with the agreements on the part of the Lessee and conditions herein contained (reasonable wear and tear and damage by fire, earthquake or tempest or other act of God or inevitable accident or by irresistible force always excepted).

-(g) To permit the Lessor and his agents, surveyors and workmen duly authorized by him with all necessary appliances to enter into and upon the demises premises at all reasonable times after having given the Lessee 72
+(g) To permit the Lessor and his/her agents, surveyors and workmen duly authorized by him/her with all necessary appliances to enter into and upon the demised premises at all reasonable times after having given the Lessee 72

 hours previous written notice for the purpose either of viewing the condition of

-the demised premises or of doing such works and things as may be requisite or necessary for any repairs, alterations or improvements either of the demised premises and the water pipes and drains in or under the same or in any other part of the said building AND upon notice being given by the Lessor to carry out and make good within a reasonable time any and all repairs and works for which the Lessee is responsible under the agreements on the part of the Lessee and conditions herein contained.cause disruption
+the demised premises or of doing such works and things as may be requisite or necessary for any repairs, alterations or improvements either of the demised premises and the water pipes and drains in or under the same or in any other part of the said building AND upon notice being given by the Lessor to carry out and make good within a reasonable time any and all repairs and works for which the Lessee is responsible under the agreements on the part of the Lessee and conditions herein contained.
+Provided that such acts shall not in any way cause disruption to the banking business of lessee.

 3. The Lessor hereby covenants with the Lessee as follows :